-Our group is mainly using species of the genus Shewanella as model organisms to study adaptation processes in two very different aspects of the bacterial life style: the formation of biofilms and flagella-mediated motility.
+Our group is mainly using species of the genus Shewanella as model organisms to study various aspects of the bacteria in general.
 Shewanella sp. are versatile facultatively anaerobic gammaproteobacteria that can thrive in a wide range of environmental conditions and are capable of using an impressive array of alternative terminal electron acceptors, including numerous metal oxides.
 Shewanella species have potential to be used in different bioremediation processes and applications such as microbial fuel cells, but have also been identified as commensal pathogens.
 The numerous sequenced species that were isolated from various environments make Shewanella a well-suited model for long-term environmental adaptation.
 To study our fields of interest, we are using a wide range of experimental approaches.
 Almost all genetic tools are available for members of this genus.

 Flagella are long helical proteinaceous filaments extending from the cell’s surface that are rotated at the filaments base by a membrane-embedded motor.
 The flagellar motor is a highly intricate nanomachine which is powered by transmembrane ion gradients.
 Most bacterial motors interact with one or more corresponding chemotaxis systems to convert the perception of environmental gradients of attractants or repellents into directed movement.
 Production and placement of the huge flagellar and chemotaxis machinery requires tight spatiotemporal control and thus serve as great models to study the cellular organization of bacterial cells.

 Our main Shewanella model species, S. putrefaciens CN-32, possesses

 two complete flagellar systems which are synchronously assembled in a subpopulation of the cells.
 The primary system forms the sodium ion-dependent single polar flagellum typical for